'Eubank does not respect Benn's power' - Jones Jr

 The sons of legends reignite their all-British family feud at London's O2 Arena on 8 October, some 20 years after their fathers' historic fights.

-Jones has 47 knockouts on his own record and has trained Eubank in recent fights, but Ronnie Shields has taken over from the American for this one bout after Jones stepped aside as Eubank's head coach and from corner duties.
+Jones has 47 knockouts on his own record and has trained Eubank in recent fights, but Ronnie Davies has taken over from the American for this one bout after Jones stepped aside as Eubank's head coach and from corner duties.

 Jones recognises one-punch knockout power when he sees it, and he sees it in unbeaten Benn, despite the fighter moving up almost two weight classes to face his bigger rival.